resurfaceio/logger-lua/README.md

 # resurfaceio-logger-lua
-Easily log API requests and responses to your own <a href="https://resurface.io">system of record</a>.
+Easily capture API requests and responses to your own <a href="https://resurface.io">API call data lake</a>.

 ## Contents